visualjournalist/visualjournalist.github.io/food.md

 permalink: food
 image: sketchbook/food.jpg
 exclude_from_nav: true
-excerpt: A single drawing that continues across city streets,underground and over bridges.
+excerpt: A panoramic pen and ink illustration of people cooking and eating in St. Louis, Missouri.
 ---

 <style type="text/css">